-Most aquarists are now using LED technology because of their longevity, controllability, reduced operating temperature, and the simple color selection.
+Most aquarists are now using LED technology because of its longevity, controllability, reduced operating temperature, and simple color selection.
 However, LED’s do not cover the entire coral as well as T5 or Metal Halide and shadowing can occur.

 T5 bulbs that are run for 12 hours each day are recommended to be replaced every 9 – 18 months.
 I replace mine every 12.
 I offset each bulb so that I don’t change then all at once and shock the coral.